archi-contribs/database-plugin/v2/test/README.md

 |------------------------------------------------|--|
 |                                                |  |

-The beta6 release is now nearly fully functional :) and is compatible with both Archi 4.2 and future Archi 4.3.

-`Please do not forget to fill in an issue if you discover a misbehaviour.`
+`Please dho not forget to fill in an issue if you discover a misbehaviour.`

-## Known bugs:
+## Known bugs or points of attention:
-These bugs need to be solved before the release of version 2.1:
+These points need to be addressed before the release of version 2.1:

-* The sync process cannot fully be rolled back.
-So in case of an error in the middle of the export process, the model can be left in an inconsistent state
 * When a component is moved to another folder, it is not seen as a component change.
 If only folder moves are done, then the export plugin may say that the model is up to date even if it is not.
-* importing embedded views does not recursively imports the linked view
-* The plugins requires a lot of memory, often leading to increase the JVM size (set java parameter -Xmx1024 in Archi.ini file)
+* The plugins requires quite a bit of memory for its internal work, often leading to increase the JVM size (set java parameter -Xmx1024 in Archi.ini file)

 ## Planned improvements
 In addition, some improvements are planned but it's not guaranteed that they will be part of the version 2.1: